-If the pgo-config ConfigMap is not found by the Operator, it will use the configuration files that are included in the Operator container images.
+If the pgo-config ConfigMap is not found by the Operator, it will create a pgo-config ConfigMap using the configuration files that are included in the Operator container.

 The pgo.yaml file sets many different Operator configuration settings and is described in the [pgo.yaml configuration]({{< ref "pgo-yaml-configuration.md" >}}) documentation section.